3 company policies you should have in writing

 Find out more about bullying and harassment at Employment NZ.

-3. Code of conduct
+Employee code of conduct

-The code doesn't have to be complex but should cover a range of general expectations for everyone in the business.
+The code doesn't have to be complex, but should cover a range of general expectations for everyone in the business.

-It needs to articulate the values the company wants to foster in leaders and team members, aligning standards of professional behaviour with the company's own values, principles, and mission.
+A good employee code of conduct document articulates the values the company wants to foster in leaders and team members, aligning standards of professional behaviour with the company's own values, principles, and mission.

-While a code can't prevent inappropriate or illegal conduct, it should provide employees with a set of ethical guidelines to empower their decision-making and make it clear what the consequences of breaching these standards could be.
+While a code can't prevent inappropriate or illegal conduct, it should provide employees with a set of ethical guidelines to inform their decision-making and make it clear what the consequences of breaching these standards could be.

 A code of conduct can be an important step in establishing an honest, inclusive culture, but simply requiring team members to read it isn’t enough.
 You should view it as part of an ongoing process that requires improvement, reinforcement, and training.